 Delicious Rowlestone Icecream can be eaten onsite at their farm and camping site,

 There’s lots to do in the area too; how about Axe Throwing or Archery?
 Just a couple of the many activities at Battlelands.
-You could take a tour of ancient Kentchurch Court and in its Gardens and Deer Park and stay on the farm at Home Farm Dulas, whether its B&B, Self-Catering in the tastefully furnished Barn (sleeping up to 8) or go off grid in a quirky Yurt.
+Stay on the farm at Home Farm Dulas, whether its B&B, Self-Catering in the tastefully furnished Barn (sleeping up to 8) or go off grid in a quirky Yurt.

 Scroll down for more lovely places to stay and come and discover this most beautiful Herefordshire area.